Negative number: History

 the product of a negative number—al-nāqiṣ (loss)—by a positive number—al-zāʾid (gain)—is negative, and by a negative number is positive.
 If we subtract a negative number from a higher negative number, the remainder is their negative difference.
 The difference remains positive if we subtract a negative number from a lower negative number.
 If we subtract a negative number from a positive number, the remainder is their positive sum.
 If we subtract a positive number from an empty power (martaba khāliyya), the remainder is the same negative, and if we subtract a negative number from an empty power, the remainder is the same positive number.

 In the 12th century in India, Bhāskara II gave negative roots for quadratic equations but rejected them because they were inappropriate in the context of the problem.
 He stated that a negative value is "in this case not to be taken, for it is inadequate; people do not approve of negative roots."

-Fibonacci allowed negative solutions in financial problems where they could be interpreted as debits (chapter 13 of Liber Abaci, 1202 AD) and later as losses (in Fibonacci's work Flos).
+Fibonacci allowed negative solutions in financial problems where they could be interpreted as debits (chapter 13 of Liber Abaci, 1202) and later as losses (in Flos, 1225).

 In the 15th century, Nicolas Chuquet, a Frenchman, used negative numbers as exponents but referred to them as "absurd numbers".

 Michael Stifel dealt with negative numbers in his 1544 AD Arithmetica Integra, where he also called them numeri absurdi (absurd numbers).

 In 1545, Gerolamo Cardano, in his Ars Magna, provided the first satisfactory treatment of negative numbers in Europe.
 He did not allow negative numbers in his consideration of cubic equations, so he had to treat, for example, $x^3 + a x = b$ separately from $x^3 = a x + b$ (with $a, b > 0$ in both cases).
 In all, Cardano was driven to the study of thirteen types of cubic equations, each with all negative terms moved to the other side of the = sign to make them positive.
 (Cardano also dealt with complex numbers, but understandably liked them even less.)